Karthikeyan0503/Tourism_Experience_Analytics/README.md

 2. **Classification:** User visit mode prediction.
 3. **Recommendations:** Personalized attraction suggestions.

-Additionally, a **Flask application** has been built to provide a user-friendly interface for interacting with the trained models.
+Additionally, a **Streamlit application** has been built to provide a user-friendly interface for interacting with the trained models.

 ---